drid/tulip/docs/usage.md

 - Delete selected glyph from tulip
 - Orient map with track
-- Confirm (check mark) changes to instruction.
+- Confirm (check mark) changes to instruction and exit edit mode.

-### Insert into Tulip
+### Insert Tulip items
-- Tracks: Toggle to enable or disable the insertion of track elements.
+- Tracks: Toggle to enable the insertion of track elements.
-- Glyphs: Toggle to enable or disable the insertion of glyphs.
+- Glyphs: Toggle to enable the insertion of glyphs.
-- CAP: Toggle to show or hide CAP headings for new instructions.
-- Lat/Lon: Toggle to show or hide latitude/longitude coordinates for new instructions.

 ### Modify Selection
 - A slider to adjust the properties of the selected note text, offering fine-tuned control over its appearance or position.